BasilThaddeus/cse15l-lab-reports/lab-report-3-week-6.md

 # Streamline Copying and Connecting

-We can streamline our task of both copying the directory and connecting to the server very easily.
+We can streamline our task of both copying the directory and connecting to the server very easily, along with running commands.
 To do this, we can combine our connecting and copying commands into one line, as shown below

 ```bash
 scp -r . cs15lwi22***@ieng6.ucsd.edu:~/markdown-parse & ssh cs15lwi22***@ieng6.ucsd.edu